nojronatron/java-code-challenges/docs/readme-graphs.md

 Adjacency Matrix

 - A 2-dimensional array.
-- Dimensions are determined by the number of Vertices squared.
+- Dimensions are determined by the number of Vertices, squared.
 - A 4-vertices Graph will have a 4x4 Adjacency Matrix.
-- At each intersection (cell or record) in the matrix, a '1' is placed if there *is* an Edge between the X-Vertex and the Y-Vertex.
+- At each intersection (cell or record) in the matrix, a truthy value is placed if there *is* an Edge between the X-Vertex and the Y-Vertex.
-- Any intersection where an Edge does *not* exist between X-Vertex and Y-Vertex, a '0' is placed.
+- Any intersection where an Edge does *not* exist between X-Vertex and Y-Vertex, a falsy (or no value) is placed.

 Adjacency List